 Most secondary schools follow the government’s approved National Curriculum, which provides a diverse range of subjects to teach.
 In the state system, all schools have to teach the National Curriculum.
 There is also a curriculum for primary schools, which we look at in another article.

-However, not every school has to follow the National Curriculum.
+Not every school has to follow the National Curriculum.
 Private, academy and free schools can opt out altogether and teach their own curriculum of chosen subjects and topics.

 Children at secondary school are tested at the end of Key Stage 4 – mostly through GCSE (General Certificate of Secondary Education) exams and assessment in various subjects.
 Their results can have great bearing on their futures.